DramaYou are here:

 The Team and Facilities:

-The drama team is made up of a four teachers.
-The drama studio is part of the Creative Arts block and is a purpose built studio with flexible staging, theatre lighting and sound facilities.
+The drama team consists of two Drama teachers.
+The drama studio is part of the Creative Arts block and is a purpose-built studio with flexible staging, theatre lighting and sound facilities.
+Professional stage lighting has been recently added to the school hall for use in productions and GCSE performances.

 Key Stage 3:

-At KS3 students in Year 7 and 8 have a double lesson of drama on a rotation with Art, they spend every other half term in drama.
-Students are initially introduced to the basic skills required in drama and then they focus on the theatre styles and techniques that are needed to follow the subject at GCSE.
-These styles include ancient Greek theatre and melodrama as well as Shakespeare and comedy.
+At KS3 students have a double lesson of drama on a rotation with Art, they spend every other half term in drama.
+Students are initially introduced to the basic skills required in drama moving on to exploring theatre styles and techniques that are needed to follow the subject at GCSE.
+These styles include ancient Greek theatre and melodrama as well as Shakespeare, script writing and physical theatre.

 There is also a drama club open to all students once a week and opportunities to take part in performances in the local community